noties/Prism4j/README.md

 ```

 and all tests pass (including your newly added), then it's _safe_ to issue a pull request. **Good job!**

-<i><sup>*</sup> BTW, if you know how can test classes be generated via a simple configuration
-step, so there is no need to actually manually create them, it would really cool if you'd share
-this.
-Java regex grammar parsers would not forget you ever! $-$</i>

 ## License